JaeryoungLee/JaeryoungLee.github.io/content/project-summary.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - research-projects
     design:
-      view: article-grid
+      #view: article-grid
-      #view: card
+      view: card
       fill_image: true
       columns: 1